 Reviving History: The Reopening of St. John’s Colonial Building

-In 2022, St. John’s, the historic capital city of Newfoundland and Labrador, welcomed back visitors to the Colonial Building after a decade-long re-construction process.
+In 2022, St. John’s, the historic capital city of Newfoundland and Labrador, welcomed back visitors to the Colonial Building after a decade-long conservation project.

 Newly restored Colonial Building in St. John’s after a decade-long construction process.
 Photo: Newfoundland & Labrador, Provincial Historic Sites